Strategies to Inject Spoofed Measurement Data to Mislead Kalman Filter: Introduction

 Based on the motion model of the target and the evolution of the KF, three problems for spoofing design are formulated in Section \ref{sec:probform}.
 Section \ref{sec:Strategies} shows the approaches to solve these optimization problems.
 The simulations for verifying spoofing strategies are given in Section~\ref{sec:simulation}.
-Section~\ref{sec:conc} summarizes the conclusion and future work.
+Section~\ref{sec:detector} provides a numerical example to illustrate how the proposed spoofing strategy can be applied to a system equipped with a failure detector.
+Finally, Section~\ref{sec:conc} summarizes the conclusion and future work.